gather-social/debittab-docs/vendors.md

 for the real system, changing one will always change the other as well.

-!> On your first login you will be redirected to change your password.
-You will not be able to continue with the system until you set a new and secure password.

 ### Creating an offering
 To create an offering simply scroll down or close the menu and click *Console* in the top-level navigation bar.
 The